NiesciorMichal/certs-and-knowledge-sources/README.md

 Data Structures, Algorithms, Object Oriented Programming

   ✔️ **Learn String Manipulation by Building a Cipher** - 96 interactive lessons (Web Interpreter)
-  ✔️ **Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm** - 35 interactive lessons (Web Interpreter)
+  ✔️ **Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm** - 35 interactive lessons
   ✔️ **Learn Lambda Functions by Building an Expense Tracker** - 44 interactive lessons (Web Interpreter)
   ✔️ **Learn the Bisection Method by Finding the Square Root of a Number** 21 interactive lessons (Web Interpreter)
   ✔️ **Build an Arithmetic Formatter Project** - Project for Certification - Solution available on my GitHub